LogtalkDotOrg/asdf-logtalk/README.md

 Use
 ---

 Check the asdf documentation for instructions on how to install and manage Logtalk versions.

+Upon installing a Logtalk version using asdf commands, Logtalk can be executed by using the `*.lgt.sh` integration scripts.